 This work presents findings which are particularly useful to pharmaceutical manufacturing industry and wet granulation scale-up as the observations and conclusions have practical and commercial value.

 Nada Millen conceived, designed and performed the experiments.
 Commercial scale runs were conducted by operators at Probiotec Ltd. as part of regular production.
-Aleksandar Kovacević and Lalit Kehra performed machine learning modeling.
+Aleksandar Kovacević and Lalit Khera performed machine learning modeling.
 Nada Millen wrote the paper.
 Jelena Djuriš and Svetlana Ibrić reviewed the paper.

 Authors claim that the submitted manuscript is original, has not been published elsewhere and has been written and approved by all the stated authors as well as by the responsible authorities where the work was carried out (Probiotec Ltd.).
 Also, the manuscript is currently not being considered for publication by any other journal and will not be submitted for publication elsewhere while in the reviewing process in the journal Hemijska industrija.
 If accepted, it will not be published elsewhere including electronically, in the same form, in English or in any other language, without the written consent of the copyright-holder.
 Authors declare no conflict of interest.